MihailoMartinovic/SAVIC/docs/04-about-milunka.rst

 She married Veljko Gligorović in 1922, and had daughter Milena in 1924.
 They also adopted three more children.
 After getting divorced, she continued to live with her children and sister in Stepanovićevo village near Novi Sad, where she received property from the state and built a house.
 She moved to Belgrade with her children in 1929 due to poverty.
 On the initiative of her comrades, Milunka got a job as a maid at a bank in Belgrade, where she spent most of her working life.
-She turned down an offer to move to France and receive a French military pension.
-Instead, she chose to live in Belgrade.
+She turned down an offer to move to France and receive French military pension.
+Instead, she stay in Belgrade.
 During all that time, she educated and raised thirty children whom she brought from her home village.

 Although without any formal education, she spoke and wrote in English and French, and maintained correspondence with her former comrades, including French admiral Émile Guépratte and marshal Franchet d'Espèrey.

-At the beginning of World War II, she established and started running a military hospital in Belgrade.
+At the beginning of World War II, she established and maintained a military hospital in Belgrade.
 After the fall of Yugoslavia, this facility kept treating both monarchist and communist rebels.
 For this, Milunka was arrested by the Nazi Germany authorities, getting severely beaten in the process, and incarcerated in Banjica concentration camp for 10 months.
 However, one day a German general who commanded the camp recognized her and ordered her immediate release.